 The lack of dual card slots is a more unfortunate omission on the EOS R. The EOS R features a single SD card slot, which is inferior even to the Canon 5D Mark IV (with its dual SD/CF slot setup).
 And plenty of competitors pack dual slots, including the Sony A7 III, the Sony a7RIII, the Olympus OM-D E-M1 Mark II/III, and the Fujifilm X-T3.

-Another key feature on the EOS R is the electronic viewfinder, which features a 3.69M-dot OLED screen.
-Before using the EOS R, a key concern of mine was viewfinder resolution; as a frequent DSLR-user, I struggle to work with low-quality EVFs.
+Another key feature of the EOS R is the electronic viewfinder, which features a 3.69M-dot OLED screen.
+Before using the EOS R, a key concern of mine was viewfinder resolution; as a frequent DSLR user, I struggle to work with low-quality EVFs.
 But I was pleased to find that the EOS R viewfinder is extremely lifelike.
 Is it the same experience as shooting with an optical viewfinder?
-No. But electronic viewfinders come with other benefits, such as the ability to view focus peaking as you work, and the ability to view the scene in black and white–and I’m willing to let go of my OVF if it means I can have these features.
+No. But electronic viewfinders come with other benefits, such as the ability to view focus peaking as you work, and the ability to view the scene in black and white – and I’m willing to let go of my OVF if it means I can have these features.

-Finally, the battery life on the Canon EOS R is decent–better than I expected, in fact (but I had very low expectations going in).
+Finally, the battery life on the Canon EOS R is decent – better than I expected, in fact (but I had very low expectations going in).
 Canon rates the R at 370 shots, but I’ve done some fairly intensive shoots and have only ever switched batteries toward the end.
-I would certainly recommend getting at least one extra battery (or two, or three, or four, depending on our shooting stle and type of work you do), but the EOS R accepts the same battery used in the Canon 90D series starting with the 60D, the Canon 5D series, and the Canon 6D series, so you may have a battery or two already on hand.
+I would certainly recommend getting at least one extra battery (or two, or three, or four, depending on your shooting style and type of work you do), but the EOS R accepts the same battery used in the Canon 90D series starting with the 60D, the Canon 5D series, and the Canon 6D series, so you may have a battery or two already on hand.

 One last thing worth mentioning: